Certified Nursing Assisting

 Concentration of Study Overview

-- Re-applicants will only need to turn in the 1 page application, unless English 101
+- Re-applicants will only need to turn in page 5 of the application, unless English

-was in process at the time of turning in the Fall 2013 application.
+101 was in process at the time of turning in the Spring 2015 application.

 As a certified nursing assistant, you will be on the front lines of patient care.